Technical Documentation for IT and Security Teams

 For Developers¶

-- Use JWT for web apps, API keys for CI/CD
+- Use JWT for web apps, API keys for CI/CD, IAM for Yandex Cloud services

 - Store refresh tokens securely (httpOnly cookies)